 Existing fences do not necessarily represent your boundaries!
 Fences may be a good indication of where a boundary may be but it is more common than not that fences have been built where people thought the boundary was and not where the boundary actually is.

 Why would I need a boundary identification survey?

-Purchasing a property (to know the extent of what you are buying and no encroachments exist)
+Purchasing a property (to know the extent of what you are buying and that no encroachments exist)

-Building a fence (so you can build on the boundary)
+Building a fence (so you can build it along the boundary)